RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

 in
     #"Columnas con nombre cambiado7"
 ```
+This chunk of code performs a series of transformations to enhance a dataset related to area responsibilities.
+Initially, it extracts a substring from the **"ID.PROYECTO** - Copia" column, retaining the first three characters, and renames this column to **"AreaResponsabilidad"**.
+The type of this new column is then changed to Int64, indicating it will hold integer values.
+Subsequently, a conditional column named "Personalizado" is added, which categorizes the area responsibility based on predefined numerical codes into meaningful labels such as **"CULTIVOS EXTENSIVOS"** and **"AGUA RIEGO"** providing clearer context for analysis.

+The code then renames the column **"AreaResponsabilidad"** to **"ID.AreaResponsabilidad"** and reverts the name back to **"AreaResponsabilidad"** for clarity.
+The data type for this column is changed to text to accommodate the new string values.
+The table is filtered to retain only those rows where **"AreaResponsabilidad"** matches specific categories related to agricultural activities.
+A new column, **"CampañaOrder"**, is created by extracting the first two characters from the **"Campaña"** column, which is subsequently converted to Int64 for numerical sorting purposes.
+Finally, the column **"CANTIDADALBARANVENTA"** is renamed to **"Cantidad_PRODUCTO"** to standardize terminology across the dataset.
+This structured approach not only improves data readability but also sets the stage for effective analysis in subsequent operations.

 ## Load Queries
 Include the queries responsible for loading the transformed data into the appropriate destinations (e.g., databases, data warehouses).